xmtp/xmtp-dot-org/docs/sdks/js.md

 `xmtp-js` was included in a [security assessment](https://xmtp.org/assets/files/REP-final-20230207T000355Z-3825cbc68c115f4ec81f3b1d53a24fce.pdf) prepared by [Certik](https://www.certik.com/company/about).

-To learn more about XMTP and get answers to frequently asked questions, see [FAQ about XMTP](/docs/faq).

 ### Example apps built with `xmtp-js`

 - **XMTP Quickstart React app**: Provides a basic messaging app demonstrating core capabilities of the SDK.
 The app is intentionally built with lightweight code to help make it easier to parse and start learning to build with XMTP.